Jill Stein: Primary

 Stein launched her campaign in October 2011.
-In December 2011, Ben Manski, a Wisconsin Green Party leader, was announced as Stein's campaign manager.
 Her major primary opponents were actress Roseanne Barr and activist Kent Mesplay.
 Stein proposed the Green New Deal, a government spending plan intended to put 25 million people to work.
 Mesplay called that unrealistic, saying, "This will take time to implement, and lacks legislative support."
 Stein became the presumptive Green Party nominee after winning two-thirds of California's delegates in June 2012.
 On July 1, 2012, the Stein campaign reported it had received enough contributions to qualify for primary season federal matching funds.
 This made Stein the first Green Party presidential candidate ever to have qualified for federal matching funds.
 On July 11, Stein selected Cheri Honkala, an anti-poverty activist, as her vice-presidential running mate.
 On July 14, she officially received the Green Party's nomination at its convention in Baltimore.

 General

 On August 1, Stein, Honkala and three others were arrested during a sit-in at a Philadelphia bank to protest housing foreclosures on behalf of several city residents struggling to keep their homes.
 On October 16, Stein and Honkala were arrested after they tried to enter the site of the presidential debate at Hofstra University while protesting the exclusion of smaller political parties, such as the Green Party, from the debates.
-Stein likened her arrest to the persecution of dissident Sergei Udaltsov in Russia.
 On October 31, Stein was arrested in Texas for criminal trespass, after trying to deliver food and supplies to environmental activists of Tar Sands Blockade camped out in trees protesting the construction of the Keystone XL pipeline.

 The Free & Equal Elections Foundation hosted a third-party debate with Stein and three other candidates on October 19, followed by a debate between Stein and Gary Johnson held on November 5.